-In the article of Horvat et al. (2019), the extent to which European food firms use different consumer data at different stages of product development (NPD) and product life cycle (PLC), as well as the data collection methods they use, was studied.
+The article of Horvat et al. (2019) was studied the extent, towhich European food firms use different consumer datums at different stages of product development (NPD) and product life cycle (PLC), as well as the data collection methods, used by them.
 Note that increasing the use of consumer data in PLCs and adapting data collection methods to the project type and product development phase opens up opportunities for food firms to increase the chances of success of a new product.

-3) Improve business model
+3) The improvement of a business model.